OpenBCI/Documentation/websitev2/docs/Cyton/05-Cyton_Board_Programming_Tutorial.md

 ## Troubleshooting

-If you're having an issue with `` and you're uploading using Linux, you must move ALL files located in:  `` to `` This should fix any issues you're having compiling.
+If you're having an issue with `Board_Defs.h` and you're uploading using Linux, you must move ALL files located in:  `/Arduino/hardware/chipkit-core/pic32/variants/openbci/` to `/Arduino/hardware/chipkit-core/pic32/cores/pic32/` This should fix any issues you're having compiling.

-If the upload fails with ``:
+If the upload fails with `No Target Found`:

 1. Unplug the Dongle and Device.
 2. Plug the Dongle into your computer.